La Torre de Querroig from the hamlet of Puig del Más in Banyuls-sur-Mer

 Notes

-This is a mid-mountain area, although located by the sea: bring rain gear, water, snacks, route map, description, map, GPS, camera, good walking shoes and possibly a walking stick.
+This is a mid-mountain area, although situated by the sea: bring rain gear, water, a snack, route map, description, map, GPS, camera, good walking shoes, and possibly a walking stick.

-This hike requires a minimum level of fitness, as some sections are steep, on well-marked but rugged trails.
+This hike requires a minimum level of fitness, as some sections are steep, on well-marked but rugged paths.
 Some people may find it difficult.

 Follow the Walter Benjamin Trail to Coll de Rumpissar.
 It then crosses into Spain towards Porbou.